Mr Right and Online Dating as a Christian woman

 Then the Kenyan Facebook buddy who constantly messages you with pitches about ‘setting up businesses together’.
 You will be in charge of the funding, he in charge of negotiation..and if possible, ‘our relationship’ can evolve into something more than just business.
 When he lets you know he’s 28, you clearly tell him your age, hoping he will be back off.
 He doesn’t budge an inch and calmly communicates back that, “Age is nothing but a number.”

-After all, wewe ni dame wa majuu…( lady from the diaspora).
+After all, wewe ni dame wa majuu…(the lady from the diaspora).
 Obviously, you are unwilling and unable to slide into the role of cougar.
 Boy Bye!

 It’s quite tiring not to mention time-consuming wading through the very murky waters of online dating, trying to feel for your Prince Charming among all the myriads of frogs therein.
 Thus you deactivate your accounts and hand everything over to your Creator.